 Now that the grill’s clean, I’m just about ready to get the outdoor couch and table out on the patio for some summer BBQs!

 Too bad it will probably snow again this year before that can happen … there’s actually a slight chance of that happening next weekend.

-How’s the weather by you?
+How’s your weather?
 Have you started spring cleaning yet?
 Or are you pushing that aside to start a new project now that you know how to use a heat gun?
 (I’d go for the second.)

-You might want to see these cleaning posts, too:
+You might want to see these projects, too:

 - How to remove cigarette smell from a garage

 - DIY picture frames with a burned wood finish

 - How to crackle paint with a heat gun